 A relative gravity measurement is also made at the nearest absolute gravity station, one of a network of worldwide gravity base stations.
-The relative gravity measurements are thereby tied to the absolute gravity network (www.usgs.gov) (see Figure 2), which shows the absolute gravity station network of Central America.
+The relative gravity measurements are thereby tied to the absolute gravity network (www.usgs.gov).
+Figure 2 shows the absolute gravity station network of Central America.